Department of Energy (Philippines): List of secretaries of energy

 On June 1, 2024, the DOE created the Nuclear Energy Division under its Director Patrick T. Aquino, CESO III.
-The new division is attached under the Energy Utilization Management Bureau and will report to Energy Undersecretary Sharon Garin.
+The new division is attached under the Energy Utilization Management Bureau and will report to (then) Energy Undersecretary Sharon Garin.
 It will coordinate with the Philippine Nuclear Research Institute.
 It originated from Executive Orders No. 116, EO No. 164 (2022) and House Resolution No. 134 (2023).